 Mizruchi, Mark S., and Mikell Hyman.
 2014.
 “Elite Fragmentation and the Decline of the United States.”
 Political Power and Social Theory 26: 147–94.

 Nörr, Knut Wolfgang.
 1995.
 “Law and Market Organization: The Historical Experience in Germany from 1900 to the Law Against Restraints of Competition (1957).”
 Journal of Institutional and Theoretical Economics (JITE) 151, no. 1: 5–20.

 Paul, Sanjukta.
 2020.
 “Reconsidering Judicial Supremacy in Antitrust.”
 SSRN, March 30.

 Paul, Sanjukta.
 Forthcoming.
 Solidarity in the Shadow of Antitrust.
-New York, N.Y.: Cambridge University Press.
+New York: Cambridge University Press.

 Peppin, John C. 1940.
 “Price-Fixing Agreements Under the Sherman Anti-Trust Law.”
 California Law Review 28, no. 6: 667–732.

 Phillips Sawyer, Laura.
 2018.
 American Fair Trade: Proprietary Capitalism, Corporatism, and the “New Competition,” 1890–1940.
 New York: Cambridge University Press.